Ghost Problem, Spectrum Identities and Various Constraints on Brane-localized Gravity: A toy model

 where $\sum_{m}$ denotes the sum over the mass spectrum (\ref{massscalar}), and $X_m$ obeys EOM (\ref{EOMX}).
 From the solution (\ref{solutionX}) and mass constraint (\ref{massscalar}), we can derive an orthogonal relation

 where

 is a constant depending on the normalization of $X_m(x)$.
 We do not choose the normalization $c_m=1$ as usual since $c_m$ can also be negative and zero for some choices of parameters $\lambda, \alpha$.
 As shown below, $c_m\ge 0$ is the ghost-free condition and imposes constraints on the parameters.
+We remark that (\ref{cmorthogonal}) can be interpreted as an inner product, i.e., $c_m=\langle X_m, X_m \rangle$.
+Thus it is natural that it should be non-negative.

 Substituting (\ref{scalar-power}) into the action (\ref{actionscalar}), we get